MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 After a policy is removed, there should be no output after running `citool -lp | findstr /I "WS2025"` for verification.

 > [!CAUTION]
-> Removing App Control policies manually or through citool.exe can have serious consequences as the drift control protection of OSConfig will reestablish the policies after a refresh period of 4 hours by default.
-It's imperative that App Control policies added by OSConfig are only removed using OSConfig to prevent any potential system failures.
+> Removing App Control policies manually or through citool.exe causes the drift control protection of OSConfig to reestablish the policies after a refresh period of 4 hours by default.
+Therefore, we recommend using OSConfig to remove any App Control policies that were set by OSConfig.

 ---